 9. Caprese Steak Salad (Cooking Spree With Anja Lee)

-Saving the best for last?
-In my case, hell yes!
-If there’s one dish that will make me get up in the middle of the night, then that would most definitely be steak.
-With fries and mayo.
-Rare steak for me, please.
+Are we saving the best for last here or what?
+Well in this case, hell yes!
+If there is just one dish that will make me get up in the middle of the night, then that would most definitely be a good steak.
+With fries and mayo of course.
+A rare steak for me, please.
 How do you like your steak cooked?

 OK stop, what do we have here?

 I found it over at Cooking Spree with Anja Lee.

 From the second I saw this caprese salad online, it really stole my heart.
 I do love a cold steak salad, preferably a Thai style steak salad with loads of lime juice and chili.

 But this steak is actually served warm, on a cold caprese salad!

 It is since traveling to Japan that I understood that not only flavor combinations and texture are important in a dish.
 Warm and cold food in one dish can also add so much more to the experience!

 And that is what you get here: warm steak on top of a cold tomato and mozzarella caprese salad.